ASFHyP3/actions/README.md

 We recommend pinning to an exact version of `mypy` in your project dependencies, because upgrading `mypy` may result in new type errors being reported.

-To use our recommended configuration, add the following to `pyproject.toml`:
+To use our recommended configuration, add the following to `pyproject.toml` (you may want to review the available [config options](https://mypy.readthedocs.io/en/stable/config_file.html) to decide if our recommendations are appropriate for your project):

 <!-- When updating these options, please also update
      https://github.com/ASFHyP3/hyp3-cookiecutter/blob/develop/%7B%7Bcookiecutter.__project_name%7D%7D/pyproject.toml -->